cmorten/opine/examples/redirect/README.md

 # redirect

-An example of how redirect using `res.redirect`.
+An example of how to redirect using `res.redirect`.

 ## How to run this example